 We don’t eat out every meal – nor do we want to.
 So if you fall into this category, you’ll want to know what to expect from the grocery options in Brighton.
 Below are the most prominently established.
 However, there are lots of small great local groceries and ethnic food stores – sometimes they have more veg options than you’d think.

-This all vegetarian supermarket is definitely worth a visit.
+This all vegetarian supermarket in Brighton is definitely worth a visit.
 They will have all the specialty items you rely on.
 Fairly priced, but if you find similar items available elsewhere, chances are they will be cheaper.
 They also have a fresh bakery section where they have vegan scones, pizza, focaccia, and sausage rolls!
 We’ve tried the latter too, and they were quite good.

 The cheapest supermarket in town and frequently marks down products about to expire.
 We managed to grab tons of fresh herbs priced down to 19 pence, and breads half off that become fresh once toasted.